-The following is a brief summary of certain material tax considerations of owning and disposing of common units, however, the tax consequences of the ownership of common units are complex and depend in part on the owner's individual tax circumstances.
-This summary is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), U.S. Treasury regulations, administrative rulings and judicial decisions, all as in effect on the date hereof, and all of which are subject to change, possibly with retroactive effect.
+The following is a brief summary of certain material U.S. federal income tax consequences and tax considerations related to the purchase, ownership and disposition of our Class A shares by a taxpayer that holds our Class A shares as a "capital asset" (generally property held for investment).
+This summary is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), U.S. Treasury regulations, administrative rulings and judicial decisions, all as in effect on the date hereof, and all of which are subject to change or differing interpretations, possibly with retroactive effect.
 We have not sought any ruling from the Internal Revenue Service, or the IRS, with respect to the statements made and the conclusions reached in the following summary, and there can be no assurance that the IRS or a court will agree with such statements and conclusions.

 This summary does not address all aspects of U.S. federal income taxation or the tax considerations arising under the laws of any non-U.S., state, or local jurisdiction, or under U.S. federal estate and gift tax laws.
-It is the responsibility of each unitholder, either individually or through a tax advisor, to investigate the legal and tax consequences of the unitholder's investment in us under applicable U.S. federal, state and local law.
-Further, it is the responsibility of each unitholder to file all U.S. federal, state and local tax returns that may be required of the unitholder.
+In addition, this summary does not address tax considerations applicable to investors that may be subject to special treatment under the U.S. federal income tax laws.
+The tax consequences of ownership of Class A shares depends in part on the owner's individual tax circumstances.
+It is the responsibility of each shareholder, either individually or through a tax advisor, to investigate the legal and tax consequences of the shareholder's investment in us under applicable U.S. federal, state and local law, as well as Canada and the Canadian provinces, of the shareholder's investment in us.
+Further, it is the responsibility of each shareholder to file all U.S. federal, Canadian, state, provincial and local tax returns that may be required of the shareholder.
 Also see Item 1A.
-"Risk Factors-Tax Risks to Unitholders" and "Risk Factors-Tax Risks to Common Unitholders."
+"Risk Factors-Tax Risks."